-The graphs of SAI and the rework cost forecast are shown in Figure 5.
-The two plots are shaped similarly, both having negative trends.
+having negative trends.
 The graphs clearly show schedule adherence improving after the project is 40% complete.
-Assuming the improving trend continues, the rework cost at completion will be less than \$40,000 or only 1.6% of BAC.
+Assuming the improving trend continues, the rework cost at completion will be less than \$40 thousand, only 1.6% of BAC.

 Summary

 From the time of the introduction of the schedule adherence measure, P, there has been a desire to have the capability for understanding its implications; i.e., the cost of the induced rework.
 It was long thought that the complexity and difficulty of performing the necessary calculations would far outweigh the benefit from having the resultant information.
 However, as has been shown in this paper, the calculations are not that encumbering.
 Having the values for the P-Factor, the cost of rework can be forecast with relative ease.
 And thus, the importance of executing schedule, as intended, can be quantified by cost; i.e., the amount of waste caused by imperfect schedule performance.